Obama turns to tech leaders for cash for Democrats

-SAN JOSE, California President Barack Obama warned tech leaders on Thursday to dig deep in their wallets to fund Democratic candidates and feel a sense of urgency about congressional elections in November or risk further gridlock in Washington and a failure to move on their priorities.
+SAN JOSE Calif.
+President Barack Obama warned tech leaders on Thursday to dig deep in their wallets to fund Democratic candidates and feel a sense of urgency about congressional elections in November or risk further gridlock in Washington and a failure to move on their priorities.

 Obama was the headline speaker at four California fund-raising events, raising his two-day total to five.
 His last was a Silicon Valley event in San Jose co-hosted by Y Combinator President Sam Altman and Yahoo Inc CEO Marissa Mayer.
 About 250 people paid between $1,000 and $32,400 to attend.